NinjaSciurus/L13_PC_Print_App/README.md

 ## Usage

 1. Enter your printer's MAC and click **Printer info** to confirm the connection.
-On the very first connection Windows may show a pairing prompt — accept it.
+On the very first connection Windows may show a pairing prompt for you to accept.
 2. Type your text (or pick an image), adjust font / rotation / length as needed.
 3. Watch the preview; when it looks right, click **Print**.

 Notes on the label geometry:

-- The head is **96 dots (~12 mm)** wide, which sits ~1 mm inside each edge of a 14 mm label — this is fixed hardware.
+- The head is **96 dots (~12 mm)** wide, which sits ~1 mm inside each edge of a 14 mm label (this is fixed hardware).
 - **Body length** defaults to 28 mm (the printable body; 30 mm labels count the inter‑label gap in the pitch).
 - After printing, the firmware **seeks to the next label border** (IR gap sensor); an **eject** feed (default 6 mm) advances it to the tear edge.